 2. Do Your Homework

 Before the advent of social media, it was virtually impossible to find out what it was truly like inside a company unless you knew someone who worked there and could ask them directly.
-But the rise of Twitter, LinkedIn, and sites like The Muse and Glassdoor has made it easier than ever to do research on the employee experience even if you’ve never met anyone who works there.
+But the rise of Twitter, LinkedIn, and sites like The Muse has made it easier than ever to do research on the employee experience even if you’ve never met anyone who works there.

 3. Ask for Examples